openwisp/openwisp-docs/developer/gsoc-ideas-2021.rst

 - Add the possibility to register menu groups, as well as to specify the order at which the level should be added and an optional icon (needs also tests and documentation)
-- Add the possibilty to register menu items in levels/groups and specify their order (needs also tests and documentation)
+- Add the possibility to register menu items in levels/groups and specify their order (needs also tests and documentation)
 - Ensure the old `register_menu_items
   <https://github.com/openwisp/openwisp-utils#openwisp-utils-utils-register-menu-items>`_